-DEALING IMMEDIATELY WITH THE PUPIL(S) - TOBACCO OR ALCOHOL
+DEALING IMMEDIATELY WITH THE PUPIL(S) - NICOTINE OR ALCOHOL

-In the presence of a witness, wherever possible a member of SLT, the pupil(s) suspected of being involved will be asked to hand over any suspected e-cigarettes, tobacco or alcohol to a supervising teacher/adult for the purpose of preventing further consumption on school premises.
+In the presence of a witness, wherever possible a member of SLT, the pupil(s) suspected of being involved will be asked to hand over any suspected e-cigarettes, nicotine or alcohol to a supervising teacher/adult for the purpose of preventing further consumption on school premises.
 It is against the school rules for pupils of any age to have these substances in school.
-A request can be made of pupils to hand over the contents of their pockets or bags, but this should be in the presence of a witness and on no account should a member of staff search any belongings without consent.
+A request can be made of pupils to hand over the contents of their pockets or bags but this should be in the presence of a witness and on no account should a member of staff search any belongings without consent.
 A refusal to hand over the contents of their bag or pockets is likely to be seen as suspicious and may not be in the best interests of the pupil.

 Parents will be contacted in the event of any pupil bringing any such substance into school and the school's disciplinary processes will be followed.
-Staff will investigate, collate information and refer to the Senior Depute Rector if necessary for formal disciplinary measures to be taken.
 In the event of a vape detector indicating the likelihood of vaping, the parents of pupils present will be informed, if it is not possible to identify who was responsible.